reyramos/demo-components/README.md

 ## What you got!
-So now you have a complete grunt build with automation for minification, single html application, and jslint, it will also bootstrap your application with RequireJS.
+So now you have a complete WebPack build with automation for minification, single html application, and jslint, it will also bootstrap your application with CommonJS.

-## Here is a list of just some of the tasks:
-- 'prebuild'
-- 'clean'
-- 'mapmodules'
-- 'postbuild'